theGuen/unbeatable-zig/README.md

 I am dreaming about getting this on a hardwarebox with 16 Buttons, two encoders and an oled

 powered by a raspberry pi zero2 and a hifiberry dac+ zero

+Today i made my first little lofi beat.
+ - 8 prechopped melodic samples
+ - 4 drumsounds
+ - resampled the hihat with some silence at the end
+ - trimmed the length of that hat to make 1/8 metronome while looping
+ - recorded a 4 bar drum loop on that metronome
+ - recorded 2 Parts over that drumloop
+ - resampled the two parts while using pitch and phaser from the multifx (faust effects are really nice :) )
+ - added some reverse tricks and filtersweeps while recording

+ Since the samples were prechopped...
+Sample chopping is the next thing to implement